 In 2005 Mike and his wife Christina returned to VT to establish Rockhopper Outdoor Education.
 As a Four Winds Naturalist/Educator, Mike leads Nature Program and Knee High Nature workshops in many towns in southern Vermont.
 Mike also wears a variety of hats on staff at the Southern Vermont Natural History Museum.

 Chris Runcie was an Environmental Studies major at Middlebury College where she did research on frequency-dependent selection in fruit flies.
 Later she attended graduate school and received an MA and PhD in Zoology for her research on chemical trail-laying in a termite species.
 Returning to Vermont, Chris spent many years as a full-time mother of three, but found the time to pursue her delight and interest in nature through the Forest & Field Club, the Lewis Creek Association, and as a volunteer with the Environmental Learning for the Future (ELF) program.
-She became an ELF trainer at VINS in 1997 and taught the program for 9 years.
-Chris was a lead author of the second edition of Hands-On Nature.
+She joined the education staff at VINS in 1997 and was a lead author of the second edition of Hands-On Nature.
 Chris leads Nature Program workshops in northern and central Vermont and New York.
 In 2008, she was a visiting faculty member of Middlebury College, leading a winter term course with 30 students entitled "Community-based Environmental Education."
 Chris is keenly interested in birdsong, in insect behavior, in plant and animal relationships, and in engaging people of all ages in learning about nature.